Steve Eyre: Managerial career

 After quitting playing full time aged 19 to take up coaching, Eyre moved up the ranks to coach Manchester City's youth team, with whom he won five youth league titles and led the club to two FA Youth Cup final appearances, winning in 2008.
 He spent 21 years with Manchester City.

 On 13 June 2011, Eyre was appointed Rochdale manager, after Keith Hill joined Barnsley.
 Six months later, with the club in 22nd place in League One, Rochdale terminated the contracts of Eyre and his assistant Frankie Bunn.

 On 12 April 2012, Eyre was appointed the role of Senior Professional Development Coach at League One club Huddersfield Town, taking a leading role in the club's Development Squad.
 Following Simon Grayson's sacking on 24 January 2013, he and Mark Lillis became joint caretaker managers until a successor was chosen.

 In March 2022, he joined League One side Doncaster Rovers as part of Gary McSheffrey backroom staff, replacing Glyn Hodges, who had joined Bradford City weeks earlier.
 On 17 October 2022, Eyre and McSheffrey, were sacked by Doncaster.

+In March 2025, Eyre was appointed interim assistant manager of Northern Premier League Premier Division club Matlock Town, assisting Adam Clayton.
+Despite having been unable to save the club from relegation, the duo were appointed permanently on 28 April.
+Eyre departed alongside Clayton on 27 December 2025.